 The Return Home

-Heroes to Heroes teams are geographically based.
 Upon their return home, teammates stay connected for a minimum of one-year.
-Activities include a weekend reunion featuring a speaker to reinforce lessons learned in Israel.
-They also take part in college campus visits to introduce the next generation to the challenges our veterans face and how the journey to Israel impacted their lives.
+Activities include daily check-ins through technology, Zoom team meetings and 'family' sessions, and special programs featuring a speaker to reinforce lessons learned in Israel.
+Participants also take part in college campus visits to introduce the next generation to the challenges our veterans face and how the journey to Israel impacted their lives.
 Enduring contact with team members and their Israeli ‘brothers’ is encouraged during the year and beyond.
+Most of our alumni remain active for many years post-journey.

 To date, over 200 veterans have taken the Heroes to Heroes journey.